 The competition’s aims were “to encourage young New Zealanders to study the working and effects of the monetary and economic system under which they live and in particular to understand the Reserve Bank’s role in achieving and maintaining a stable level of prices”.

 Foundation Alumni have achieved outstanding success in a wide range of organisations and careers.
-For example, 1979 alumnus Charles Elworthy, Economist and Social Scientist, who is currently the visiting Business Fellow at the Smith School of Enterprise and the Environment at the University of Oxford, whilst also being the Head of Research at the Map of Agriculture 1983 alumna.
-Suzi Kerr, Senior Fellow at Motu Economic and Public Policy Research 1983 alumna.
-Mark Wilson is currently Group CEO at Aviva, the largest general insurer in the UK.
+For example, 1979 alumnus Charles Elworthy, Economist and Social Scientist, who is currently the visiting Business Fellow at the Smith School of Enterprise and the Environment at the University of Oxford, whilst also being the Head of Research at the Map of Agriculture, 1983 alumna Suzi Kerr, taking up the position of Chief Economist, Environmental Defence Fund, New York in 2019.

-The Kelliher Charitable Trust and Kelliher Economics Foundation have a particular interest in agriculture and, accordingly have provided financial support to Motu Economic and Public Policy Research organisation.
-The resulting research project: “How do Commodity Prices, Climate Change Policy and Water Quality Policy Affect Rural Community Outcomes?”is on public record.
+The Kelliher Charitable Trust and Kelliher Economics Foundation have a particular interest in agriculture and, accordingly have historically provided financial support to Motu Economic and Public Policy Research organisation.
+The resulting research project: “How do Commodity Prices, Climate Change Policy and Water Quality Policy Affect Rural Community Outcomes?” is on public record.
+Other Economic/Agricultural research opportunities is currently being investigated.